sihule5346/assignment1/README.md

  3. Open `solution.txt` and enter the following text exactly `Hello, World!`.

  4. Commit the new file to the repository and push assignment1 and the changes you made back to [github.com](http://github.com).

+ ## Testing

+ If you would like to check to see if your solution is correct, simply run the command `nosetests` at the command prompt.
+A status message of `OK` indicates you have the correct answer.